In Your Eyes (The Weeknd song): Lyrics and composition

+In Your Eyes is an '80s inspired synth-pop track with a synth lead, alto saxophone solo, and brass accompaniments.
+Composed with a tempo of 100 BPM, a chord progression of ii-V-vi-IV, and the key of G minor, the song is an interpolation of 'Veridis Quo' by Daft Punk.
 The Weeknd spoke about the record, co-produced by him, Max Martin, and Oscar Holter, during an After Hours listening session with Jem Asward of Variety, "When you look deeper into the song, it's more complex than it seems.
 It's basically about two people who are in love with each other who are just fucking each other over," he explained.
 "The first verse is from [one] perspective and the second is from the other perspective.
 It's like the way people think the Police's 'Every Breath You Take' is a love song, and it's not at all ...
 This is deeper, but you wanna dance to it and make love to it.
 That's the trick of it.".
-The song has a moderate tempo of about 100 beats per minute and is in the key of C minor.

 Critical reception

 The song received universal acclaim and was noted as a standout track from the album by critics, with the single being compared to the Weeknd's previous radio hits.
-Various journalists noted its heavy 80s influence, with the song's saxophone solo (performed by Wojtek Goral) and synths receiving praise and being compared to hits such as M83's "Midnight City" and Katy Perry's "Last Friday Night".
+Various journalists noted its heavy 80s influence, with the song's saxophone solo and synths receiving praise, being compared to hits such as M83's "Midnight City" and Katy Perry's "Last Friday Night".
 The New York Times writer Jon Caramanica observed that “the saxophone solo near the end of the satisfyingly electric “In Your Eyes” could be high-end Muzak (in the best way)”.

-Pitchfork.com columnist Noah Yoo wrote that “In Your Eyes” ”features saxophone solos and horn arrangements so gaudy they’d make Duran Duran blush”.
+Pitchfork columnist Noah Yoo wrote that “In Your Eyes” ”features saxophone solos and horn arrangements so gaudy they’d make Duran Duran blush”.
 “One of the project's biggest standout moments is the “Careless Whisper”-style sax solo thanks to instrumentalist Tomas Jannson, which takes the song to truly nostalgic proportions,” observed Entertainment Weekly reviewer Candice McDuffie.
 Vibe writer Jack Riedy noted, “The electro-disco song is packed with enough aural embellishments that to list them requires a full Stefon voice: Chic-Esque rhythm guitar, victorious trumpet riffs, Daft Punk-Esque robotic vocals, and a full-on saxophone solo on the outro”.

 Stereogum editor Tom Breihan described the record as “pure coke-dusted mid-’80s yuppie club-pop.
 The song is clean and extremely produced ’80s-style pop, and it ends with a screaming saxophone solo.
 “The work is slick, inventive, and pristine—’80s sounds (shimmery synths, snaky brass, ambient undertones) refracted, and polished, to sound modern,” GQ.com editor Max Cea assessed.
 Luke Morgan Britton of NME asserted, “The jaunty ‘In Your Eyes’ (which comes with a euphoric, joyous and absolute killer sax solo) harks back to the sparkling bombast of 2016's Starboy”.